ESGF/esgf-drslib/doc/intro.rst

 Use Cases
 ---------

-The design of the library has been driven by 3 requirements:
+The design of the library has been driven by the following requirements:

 1. Deduce the DRS directory structure a DRS-compliant filename.
 2. Validate filenames and directory paths against the DRS.